Siddharth243-dev/agentic-hackathon-fourcast/README.md

 - **Dynamic Summarization**: A `synthesis_agent` creates a clean, Markdown-formatted summary from the final approved source.
 - **Interactive UI**: A simple and effective user interface built with Streamlit.

-## 🏛️ Architecture

-For a detailed breakdown of the agentic workflow and system components, please see ARCHITECTURE.md.
-For a technical deep-dive, refer to EXPLANATION.md.

-## 📋 Submission Checklist

-- [ ] All code in `src/` runs without errors
-- [ ] `ARCHITECTURE.md` contains a clear diagram sketch and explanation
-- [ ] `EXPLANATION.md` covers planning, tool use, memory, and limitations
-- [ ] `DEMO.md` links to a 3–5 min video with timestamped highlights

 ## 🚀 Getting Started

 ### Prerequisites